slightlyskepticalpotat/stonktrack/README.md

 ### Installing and Running
 This program can be installed in two different ways.
 You can install it directly with pip (recommended), or clone the repository and run the code yourself.
 Either way, you will need Python 3.8 or higher to run the code.

-Once you have installed the program with pip or cloned the repository, there are two versions of the program to choose from. `stonktrack` is the official supported version with colour and no scrolling, and `stonktrack-scroll` is the non-supported monochrome version with scrolling. `stonktrack` is recommend.

 #### Using Pip
 ```
 $ pip3 install stonktrack
 $ nano config.yml
 $ python3 -m stonktrack
-$ python3 -m stonktrack-scroll
 ```

 #### Manually